 Vitamin D increases testosterone production

-Diet and lifestyle 18. mar 2020 3 min Associate Professor Martin Blomberg Jensen Written by Kristian Sjøgren
+Health and Wellness 18. mar 2020 3 min Associate Professor Martin Blomberg Jensen Written by Kristian Sjøgren

 Vitamin D deficiency and low testosterone concentrations in men can affect their fertility or lead to osteoporosis and loss of muscle mass.
 New Danish research shows that these two factors may be more closely related than previously thought, since vitamin D deficiency may reduce testosterone production.